-4 The post-foundation year unit of study AP1 must be followed and completed in the foundation year, in tandem with semester 2.
+12 The post-foundation year unit of study AP1 must be followed and completed in the foundation year, in tandem with semester 2.
 Also see Appendix 2 ICT & Software Engineering Short-Track.

-- 4. High-achieving students can take a minor on top of the regular study programme of 240 credits.
+- Board grants them permission to take the minor without fulfilling this requirement.
+The minor is scheduled in semester six or seven.
+The student can choose whether to take the minor in semester six or seven. - 3.
+Enrolment in a minor must be done before the start date as stated on the Fontys minor portal or in the minor regulations.
+Other regulations from the implementing authorities may apply to minors abroad or external minors. - 4.
+High-achieving students can take a minor on top of the regular study programme of 240 credits.
 A minor that has been passed will be mentioned on the diploma supplement.
-Within this context, a student is excellent if he is motivated and ambitious enough to want to follow an additional minor. - 5.
+Within this context, a student is excellent if the student is motivated and ambitious enough to want to follow an additional minor. - 5.
 The Fontys Empower reorientation programme is open to students who have hit a roadblock in their studies.
 The programme has a study load of 30 ECTS credits.
 The regulations for this reorientation programme can be found on the Pulsed portal: https://fontys.nl/fontyshelpt/Andere-studie/Empower-TEC-kickstartprogramma.htm - A student who has taken part in the Fontys Empower programme and has successfully completed all components of that programme may, on that basis, be granted an exemption for a minor, provided the student requests an exemption from the Examination Board of the programme in which they are enrolled, unless that programme does not offer a minor. - 6.
 An alternative track can be offered to students who after 2 attempts fail to complete a unit of study.
 With this alternative track, the student can demonstrate the learning outcomes of the relevant unit of study and obtain information on other study programmes.
 The FHICT programme guide shall outline the content of the alternative track.